Rahul2899/Yolo11-Face-Emotion-Detection/README.md

-# YOLO Object Detection with OpenCV
+# YOLO11 Object Detection with OpenCV

 This project demonstrates how to use a YOLO model for object detection using images, videos, and a webcam in real-time.
 The script allows testing the model on different input types and visualizes bounding boxes, labels, and confidence scores on the output.